SmartEVSE/smartevse/README.md

 <h1>What is it?</h1>

 It's a Open Hardware and Software EVSE (Electric Vehicle Supply Equipment).
 It supports 1-3 phase charging, fixed charging cable or charging socket.
 Locking actuator support (3 different types).
 And it can directly drive a mains contactor for supplying power to the EV.
-It features a display from which all module parameters can be configured.
+It features a display from which all module parameters can be configured.<br>
-Up to 4 four modules can be connected together to charge up to four EV's from one mains connection without overloading it.
+Up to 4 four modules can be connected together to charge up to four EV's from one mains connection without overloading it.<br>
 Smart Charging is done with the (optional) sensorbox and CT's (Current Transformers) which can be directly connected to the controller's RS485 pins.

 The project consists of two parts: